Just bought a new MacBook. MacBook Air or MacBook Pro? (A present to yourself for being oh so good).

-Migration Assistant does a great job of transferring everything else.
-And the beauty of using Migration Assistant compared to manually moving everything yourself.
-Is that it puts things where they should be.
+The Migration Assistant app does a great job of transferring everything else.
+And the beauty of using Migration Assistant compared to doing your Mac yourself.
+Is that the Mac Migration Assistant puts things where they should be.

-Your photos moved from where they were on your old Mac to where they should be on your new.
-Your music from iTunes on your old Mac to the Apple Music app on your new Mac.
+Photos moved from where they were on your old Mac to where they should be on your new.
+Your music from your iTunes library on your old computer to the Apple Music app on your new Mac.
 Calendar entries from old to new.

 Migration Assistant works out which applications your new MacOS supports.
 And which applications no longer run because Apple replaced them.
 Like iPhoto now replace by Photos.

 You get a clear sign the old app won’t run.

 The picture of the app appears greyed out with a line through it.

 Apple’s Migration Assistant sorts your files into sets or groups.

 You’ve an application group.
 User file group, Other files and folders.
 And your system and network settings.

 Inside Migration Assistant you can put a check mark against a set of files and just migrate those.